canonical/ubuntu-motd-server-operator/docs/tutorial/getting-started.md

 If successful, the terminal will output `default index`.

-And you can test that the charm serves a cloud specific MOTD when requests:
+And you can test that the charm serves a cloud-specific MOTD when requested:

 ```shell
 curl 10.152.183.193:8000 -D - -H "User-Agent: Ubuntu/22.04"